 Last but not least, my favorite town on the Amalfi Coast.
 Praiano is where I like to stay and pretend to be a local.

 Praiano is a working village with great views and very friendly people.
 (BTW, it’s the town where I leave my heart every time.)
 It just feels like home.

 Driving on the Amalfi Coast road is not for the faint-hearted.
-The sudden twists and turns are bad enough, but coupled with oncoming large tour buses traveling at the speed of light (and in most cases driven by locals who love scaring rental car drivers) and the steep cliffs which are ever-present in one's peripheral vision, it can make for a white-knuckle afternoon.
+The sudden twists and turns are bad enough, but coupled with oncoming large tour buses traveling at the speed of light (and in most cases driven by locals who love scaring rental car drivers) and the steep cliffs which are ever-present in one's peripheral vision, it quickly becomes the perfect formula for a white-knuckled afternoon.

 But it's all part of the experience.

 So my advice is: make sure you travel with one (very brave) designated driver.